 TIP: Any kind of fish will work.
 In fact, you might as well use trash fish, or fish discards like fish heads, guts, etc. I like to use whole fishes though as I think that makes for a better product.

 - Now, ideally you would throw the fish into a blender to mash it up into little pieces.
-I cut my fish into 8ths or so and then chuck it into my kitchen blender but I’m a bit of a caveman.
-If you’re squeamish, buy a separate blender for this, just make sure it is powerful enough, mine is 500W and works fine for small-medium size fishes.
+Cutting it up first will help, and you may prefer to have a separate old blender for the job.
 Remember, the finer the fish bits, the more effective the fermentation.

 - Add water.
 You can use a simple guide of 3:1 – 3 parts water to 1 part ferment material.
-1 roughly 8in tilapia comes to about 500mL when ground up, so I add about 1500mL water.
+1 roughly 8 inch fish comes to about 500mL when ground up, so I add about 1500mL water.

-TIP: Try not to use cane sugar since it is chemically bleached.
-Raw(unrefined) sugar like muscovado is best.
-In the Philippines we use molasses because it is cheap, but any glucose source works – syrup, honey, etc. Just use whatever is cheap.
+TIP: Try not to use white sugar since it is chemically bleached.
+Just use whatever is cheap.
 Glucose gives microbes energy.
 Whatever you have access to cheaply, go for it.

 - If using sugar, the equivalency is about 1KG sugar = 1L solution.
-So if you have 500mL like my tilapia, you want 1/3 of that in sugar.
+So if you have 500mL of fish , you want 1/3 of that in sugar.
 You’d use about 167g sugar, or roughly ¾ cup.

-- I blend the whole mixture up a bit.
+- Blend the whole mixture up a bit.
 It’s good to have it as fine as possible.

 - Up to you how much you blend it, I blend until I don’t hear so many bones crunching in the blades of the blender.